seamless-medley/medley/packages/node-medley/README.md

 ## Null Audio device

-`node-medley` has a special audio device called `Null Device` which does not play sound to the actual audio device.
+`node-medley` includes a special audio device called `Null Device` which does not output sound to a physical audio device.

-This is useful when `node-medley` is being used in an environment without any audio devices installed.
+This is useful in environments without installed audio devices or when only PCM audio data consumption is needed, see [requestAudioStream](#requestaudiostreamoptions) method.

-Or simply because you just need to consume the PCM audio data without sending it to the actual audio device. see [requestAudioStream](#requestaudiostreamoptions) method.

 *Example:*
 ```js